-- Insist that your sexual partners get tested for HIV if they haven't been.
+- Ask your sexual partner to get tested for HIV

-- Drugs and alcohol can lower your inhibition.
-That may impair your judgment, which can lead to unprotected sex and increase the risk of spreading HIV.
+- Avoid drugs and alcohol, which can lower your inhibition.
+Drugs and alcohol may impair your judgment, which can lead to unprotected sex and increase the risk of spreading HIV

-Your sexual partners must be made aware of your status.
-Give some thought about how you will handle this conversation.
-Use all the resources available to you to make this conversation easier: talk to your HCP or counselor, and ask for advice at your local AIDS Service Organization (ASO).
+Your sexual partners should be made aware of your condition.
+Give some thought to how you will handle this conversation.
+Use all the resources available to you to make this conversation easier: talk to your doctor or counselor, and ask for advice at your local AIDS service organization (ASO).